1 Week El Salvador Itinerary: A Travel Guide

 Can I pay with Bitcoin in El Salvador?

 Yes, in select places you can pay with Bitcoin.
-For more information, check out this blog post.
+For more information, check out this blog post on how to pay with Bitcoin in El Salvador.

 How do I get cell service in El Salvador?